cozis/Noja/src/builtins/README.md

 Here are implemented the language's builtin variables.
-Each file define it's values and exposes them through a `StaticMapSlot` array.
+Each file defines it's values and exposes them through an array of `StaticMapSlot`s.
 These values can then be accessed from within the language by wrapping these arrays in static map objects (check src/o_staticmap.c to know more).

+The array of `StaticMapSlot`s defined by `basic.c` is the root of the builtin object tree.
+All other arrays are referred by it.